khalyomede/ip/README.md

 ## About

-This package parses IP v4 / v6 and ensure IPs are valid before manipulation.
+This package parses IP v4 / v6 and ensures IPs are valid before manipulation.

 ## Features

 - Parses IPv4 and IPv6
-- Returns error if Ip v4/v6 are invalid during parse
+- Returns error if IP v4/v6 are invalid during parse
-- Can be casted to string and canonical format ("full format" for Ip v6)
+- Can be cast to string and canonical format ("full format" for IP v6)

 ## Installation